Healthspan, Life Extension and Longevity Company Investment Opportunities

 - As of May 23, 2023, CWBR entered into a merger agreement with private cancer immunotherapy company, Morphogenesis.
 It appears the primary purpose of this merger is to enable Morphogenesis to become public.
 CWBR shareholders will retain < 15% of the company post-merger.
 CWBR’s mitochondrial assets, that were once promoted as anti-aging, will be sold off separately.
 CWBR was unable to create meaningful clinical results from them or find a buyer.

 - The new company will be called TuHURA Biosciences, Inc. and pursue its lead cancer treatment, an adjunct to Keytruda, in first line treatment for advanced Merkel Cell Carcinoma.

 - Co-founded by Judy Campisi, a member of the faculty at the Buck Institute for Aging Research, Jan van Deursen of the Mayo Clinic College of Medicine and Dr. Daohong Zhou.
 In 2008, Campisi showed that senescent cells produce damaging proteins, the same year that van Deursen showed that mice engineered to produce large amounts of senescent cells aged rapidly.
 In 2015, Zhou showed at the University of Arkansas for Medical Sciences that a single drug-like molecule could eliminate senescent cells.

 - Investments from Jeff Bezos and Amazon provided beneficial early publicity.

 [Disclosure]: Keep Health wrote this article and it expresses our own opinions.
 We are not receiving compensation for it.
 We have no business relationship with any company whose stock is mentioned in this article.
-We have no positions in the ETFs or venture capital funds mentioned.
-We may at times take either long or short positions in the individual public stocks mentioned.
+We have no positions in the venture capital funds mentioned.
+We may at times take either long or short positions in the equities and ETFs mentioned.